fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 48: سُورَةُ الفَتۡحِ (Al-Fath) - 24**
+**Surah 59: سُورَةُ الحَشۡرِ (Al-Hashr) - 15**

-And He it is who, in the valley of Mecca, stayed their hands from you, and your hands from them, after He had enabled you to vanquish them; and God saw indeed what you were doing.
+[To both kinds of your enemies, O believers, is bound to happen] the like of [what happened to] those who, a short while before them, had to taste the evil that came from their own doings, with [yet more] grievous suffering awaiting them [in the life to come]:
  <!--END_SECTION:quran-->